Eight ways to make the most of your pension

 Figures are rounded to the nearest £1000.

-Above are four examples of the effect of delay for a non or basic-rate taxpayer.
-Let’s assume you pay £125 a month into a pension until age 65 (which only costs you £100 because the government adds £25 in tax relief).
+Above are four examples of the effect of delay for a non- or basic-rate taxpayer.
+Let’s assume that you pay £125 a month into a pension until age 65 (which costs you only £100 because the government adds £25 in tax relief).
 Now say the fund grows 4% a year after charges.
 What’s the difference if the contribution was started at age 20, 30, 40 or 50?
 Roughly speaking, every ten-year delay wipes out approximately half of the fund’s potential final value.

 Everything being equal, the earlier you start saving, the more potential your pension fund has to grow.
 Explore more detailed figures with our online pension calculator.